-Gross profit was JPY23.5bn (+5.1% YoY), with a GPM of 41.5% (-0.3pp YoY).
-Although the increase in the number of prescriptions in the Community Pharmacy business resulted in higher sales and gross profit, the GPM declined due to a decrease in technical fees charged per prescription, following the termination of transitional measures for community support system premiums.
-Despite increased sales, SG&A expenses remained at JPY21.7bn (+2.5% YoY), as the company managed to contain personnel costs at its directly operated pharmacies.
-As a result, operating profit rose 55.8% YoY.
-The OPM improved 0.9pp YoY to 3.0%, and EBITDA reached JPY3.2bn (+28.0% YoY).
-The improved OPM was mainly due to company-wide efforts to improve productivity and contain various expenses.
-(Note: Starting from Q1, the costs of the business development division, which were previously allocated to the Leasing and Facility-related Segment, have been transferred to the Community Pharmacy Network Segment due to the decision to focus on pharmacy development.)
+Gross profit reached JPY35.9bn (+4.7% YoY) with a GPM of 41.6% (0.3% YoY).
+The marginal decline in GPM primarily stemmed from a 3.3% reduction in technical fees per prescription in the Community Pharmacy business, following the conclusion of transitional measures for community support system premiums.
+SG&A expenses totaled JPY32.8bn (+2.7% YoY).
+While the company focused on enhancing productivity and curbed various expenses, SG&A expenses were kept in check partly due to slow workforce expansion.
+Operating profit rose 30.9% YoY, and EBITDA reached JPY5.4bn (+19.5% YoY).
+Note that starting from Q1, the costs of the business development division, which were previously allocated to the Leasing and Facility-related Segment, have been transferred to the Community Pharmacy Network Segment due to the company's decision to focus on pharmacy development.